Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-25-where-we-stand.md

 The Mjrnhrm studied the proof in front of it for nearly a full two *Ri’.*

 "It pays to be skeptical in my line of work."
 It declared, and opened a few tools and programs that, within the protected environment of the transaction, dissected her file in search of evidence of forgery.
-"But, I can find no evidence that this is a fake…"
+"But, I can find no evidence that this is a fake..."

 "So?"

 "You present me with a gamble."
 It said.
 "Mrwrki is a myth.
 No serious being believes it did anything other than explode.
-And the size of the reward… I can only just afford to pay out."
+And the size of the reward...
+I can only just afford to pay out."

 "You sound very much like the last three bounty officers I went to."
 Mwrmwrwk told it.
 "All of them have missed the opportunity of earning, by my estimation, forty-four Dominion Development Credits."